 Understanding Georgia Drug Possession Laws

-The Georgia Controlled Substances Act bans the possession of substances that are considered addictive or dangerous.
-Under Georgia laws of drug possession, as in many other states, the substances are divided into drug “schedules,” which correspond to the level of danger that use entails as well as whether the drug has any generally accepted medical use.
+Under Georgia drug laws, as in many other states, the substances are divided into drug “schedules”, which correspond to the level of danger that the use entails as well as whether the drug has any generally currently accepted medical use.

 Schedule I drugs are considered to have the highest potential for abuse or dependence and generally lack an accepted medical use.
 As a result, a possession charge for a Schedule I drug will generally carry the most severe consequences.
 In Georgia, Schedule I includes heroin, LSD, psilocybin (mushrooms), and MDMA (ecstasy).